top of page

 Memories of Skin - Research

-This part of my website offers insights into my current research about the role of touch and closer proximities during performances and beyond.
+This section of my website provides insights into my ongoing research on the role of touch and closer proximities in performances and beyond.

-The Corona Virus pandemic has heavily impacted my research, as I could no longer meet my performers and even less touch each other during rehearsals or the performance.
-In retrospective, these challenging circumstances add a valuable perspective to the work, practically, however, I had to adapt and change my existing research quite suddenly.
+The COVID-19 pandemic has significantly impacted my research, as it restricted my ability to meet and physically engage with my performers during rehearsals and performances.
+While these challenging circumstances have added a valuable perspective to the work, they also required me to adapt and change my research approach.

-Phase 2 focusses on my practical research during and after the lockdown and explores other choreographic tools through which touch-like sensations can be remembered and re-visited in the absence of the possibility of close physical contact.
+Phase 2 delves into my research during and after the lockdown period.
+It explores alternative choreographic tools and methods that evoke touch-like sensations in the absence of close physical contact.
+This phase investigates how memories of touch can be revisited and valued in new ways.

 How has our relationship to touch changed during the pandemic?

-Can we have touch-like sensations in the absence of the possibility of close physical contact?
+Can we experience touch-like sensations in the absence of close physical contact?